Gurobi/gurobi-optimods/docs/source/mods/network-flow.rst

 Network Flow
 ============

-Network flow problems appear are a generalised problem type defined on a graph.
-A common example of these would be the: min-cost flow, the max-flow/min-cut, the shortest path problem.
+Network flow type problems are defined on a graph or network where the goal is to send an amount of flow.
+Variants of this problem may include costs as part of the objective and/or capacities as part of the constraints or restrictions.

+Specific cases of network flow problems considered here are:

+- min-cost flow;
+- max-flow/min-cut;
+- and, shortest path.

 Problem Specification
 ---------------------

-Give a brief overview of the problem being solved.

 .. tabs::

     .. tab:: Graph Theory

-        Give a definition of the problem in the language of the domain expert.
         For a given graph :math:`G` with set of vertices :math:`V` and edges :math:`E`.
-Depending on the problem, each edge may have differnt parameters associated to it for instance, for a given :math:`(i,j)\in E`, we may have costs :math:`c_{ij}`, capacities :math:`B_{ij}` and each node :math:`i` may have a demand :math:`d_i`.
+Each edge may have different parameters associated to it for instance, for a given :math:`(i,j)\in E`, we may have:

+        - costs :math:`c_{ij}\in \mathbb{R}`;
+        - and capacities :math:`B_{ij}\in\mathbb{R}`.

+        Similarly, each vertex :math:`i\in V` may have a demand :math:`d_i\in\mathbb{R}`.
+        There may be a source and sink nodes.

         - Min-cost flow: minimize the cost subject to edge capacities and fulfil node demand.